-The bones of the thumb at the thumb webspace are held stable by strong ligaments on either side of the thumb.
-Occasionally the ligament on the inside (pinky side) of the thumb-the ulnar collateral ligament- tears.
+The bones of the webspace of the thumb are held stable by strong ligaments on either side of the thumb.
+Occasionally the ulnar collateral ligament, the ligament between the thumb and index finger, tears.

 Initially, there is pain and swelling at the base of the thumb, and pain using the thumb for pinching and gripping.
 Later on, the primary complaint may be that of thumb weakness or instability with pinching, opening jars, car door handles, etc.